jberry47/ddpsc_phenotypercv/README.md

 # DDPSC PhenotyperCV
 PhenotyperCV is a header-only C++11 library that has a large range of functionality for image-based plant phenotyping.

 Included is a single source file that, when built, has workflows for many pratical applications.
 The created executable has multiple features that are selected for using `-m` flag indicating the "mode" you'd like execute.
-As development continues, new modes will become available to expand the use of this program to problems outside the framework of Bellweather platform.
+As development continues, new modes will become available to expand the use of this program to problems outside the framework of Bellwether platform.
 Futher information can be found using the `-h` flag.

 Custom workflows, with the aid of functions in this library, are also made possible and are intended to ease the difficulty in processing images from any source.
 A common bottleneck of image processing is not knowing how to perform specific tasks and this library is designed with that in mind.